rchouhani/rchouhani/README.md

 - 🤞 My projects in the future, are :
       - Keep Learning all the time (Java, Cobol, GoLang for example)
       - Find a job in a compassionate team
-      - Doing some real projects
+      - Doing some real projects that make sense

 - 💞️ I’m looking to collaborate on associations to help and keep learning.